binance-chain/docs-site/docs/timelock.md

 ### Command line

-You must use `--broadcast` to submit your transaction to the blockchain, otherwise it will return an unknown transaction.
+You must use `--broadcast` to submit your transaction to the blockchain, otherwise it will return an unsigned transaction.

 ### Parameters